justjohnd/workflow/README.md

 - **Waypoints** allows you to manipulate the DOM based on user scroll position.
 The starter template currently uses it to change the navbar header background from transparent to white
 - Use `element` to define the element which will call the `handler` function when that element is scrolled to
 - As a best practice, namespace these elements as `js-elementName` to signify that they are not style elements
+- Use `offset` to change the scroll position for that element to be triggered.
+A positive number will offset the starting point up from the initial element
 - Example:
 ```
 const waypoint = new Waypoint({